 We are intolerant of intolerance, harassment, exploitation and domination.
 This includes, but is not limited to:

 Offensive or unwelcome comments related to one's background or identity.

 Exercising or promoting domination, hierarchy or exploitation.

-Abuse of power relations, for example, role as an admin or moderator; priviledged access or control over infrastructure or tools; technical knowledge or skills; privilege (socio-economic background, education, race, gender, regional or national origin, etc); mental or physical ability; age; seniority as a participant, etc.
+Abuse of power relations, for example, role as an admin or moderator; privileged access or control over infrastructure or tools; technical knowledge or skills; privilege, ability or seniority, etc.

 Deliberate misgendering or mislabelling.
 This includes deadnaming or persistently using a pronoun that does not correctly reflect a person’s gender identity.
 We address people by their name/pronouns when provided, and otherwise don't make assumptions and use their username or handle.

 Violence, incitement or threats of violence (both physical and psychological) towards another participant, including encouraging someone to engage in self-harm.